Australian Championship: National Second Division

 In February 2022, a report titled "A Genuine National Second Division of Football in Australia" was released, funded by the Partner Clubs.
 AAFC believed it was time for a merit-based competition structure to be introduced, which occurs in most competitions around the world.
 AAFC Chairman Nick Galatas commented that "all the pieces are there for a National Second Division competition for Australian football and the time to implement is now".
+The original reluctance to start the tournament by 2022 was met with criticism due to a lack of detail about how the competition would function.

 In 2022, Football Australia was working towards March 2024 as its preferred start date, with expressions of interest sought in February 2023.
 At that point a "Champions League" format was proposed by Football Australia, but opposed by the AAFC, where top teams would play in the national competition concurrently with their regional NPL league.
 In March 2023, the bidding phase concluded, with 32 teams having entered bids; a total of 26 teams were accepted to progress to a formal proposal, then evaluation of bids by late November 2023.
 The first season was to commence in March or April 2025, with teams playing a full home and away season.

 After the announcement of the eight inaugural teams, Football Australia announced the Second Division would feature ten or twelve teams, with a double round-robin format (18 or 22 matches) followed by a Finals Series towards the conclusion of the regular season.
-On 29 January 2024, Football Australia announced that the final selection process for the final clubs had begun with 24 undisclosed teams.
-Football Australia confirmed on 31 October 2024 that the first season of the competition would begin in October 2025, and in February 2025 announced the competition would be named the "Australian Championship".
-On 21 July 2025, Football Australia confirmed the completion of another milestone for the Australian Championship, with the conclusion of a third "National Second Tier Request for Proposal Application Process".